-• Airbag warning light is on
+• Airbag warning light on

-• Possible error messages on dashboard
+• Possible error message on dashboard

-• Faulty airbag clock spring
+• Faulty airbag control module

 • Damaged wiring or connectors